godotengine/godot-docs/classes/class_basematerial3d.rst

 | *Getter* | get_alpha_scissor_threshold()      |
 +----------+------------------------------------+

 Threshold at which the alpha scissor will discard values.
+Higher values will result in more pixels being discarded.
+If the material becomes too opaque at a distance, try increasing :ref:`alpha_scissor_threshold<class_BaseMaterial3D_property_alpha_scissor_threshold>`.
+If the material disappears at a distance, try decreasing :ref:`alpha_scissor_threshold<class_BaseMaterial3D_property_alpha_scissor_threshold>`.

 ----